Managing Message VPN Bridges

 - If you want to transport Guaranteed Messages over the bridge, specify an existing durable queue that is provisioned on the remote Message VPN to associate with the bridge.
-Refer to Configuring Message Spool Queues.
+See Configuring Message Spool Queues.

 - Enable the access for the bridge to the specified remote Message VPN.
-Refer to Enabling Access to Remote VPN Bridge Connections.
+See Enabling Access to Remote VPN Bridge Connections.

 - Enable the bridge.
-Refer to Starting/Stopping Bridge Connections.
+See Starting/Stopping Bridge Connections.

 - (Optional) If you want to establish a bi-directional bridge between the Message VPNs (that is, for messages pass over the bridge in both directions), you must repeat steps 1 through 6 to configure another bridge that uses the same Message VPNs but in the reverse order.

-The provisioned queue must have the appropriate topic subscriptions assigned to it Adding Topic Subscriptions to Queues), and it must have an exclusive access type (refer to Configuring Access Types).
+The provisioned queue must have the appropriate topic subscriptions assigned to it (see Adding Topic Subscriptions to Queues), and it must have an exclusive access type (see Configuring Access Types).

 That is, this second bridge must be created in the Message VPN that was previously specified as the remote Message VPN, and the remote Message VPN this second bridge is to link to must be the Message VPN that was previously specified as the local Message VPN.